The Ultimate Everest Base Camp Trekking Gear List: What to Pack nepal trekking routes pvt. ltd.taxi how muchupdown

 The pole is similar to a rock climbing ice ax, except that it has two parts.
 The head, which is held in the hand, and the pick, which is used for cutting steps in ice or snow as well as self-arrest.

 The head of an ice ax has a number of elements that make it useful as a tool.
-The spike is used for self-arrest.
-The adze is used for cutting steps and chopping ice.
-The hammer, which may be used to drive pitons or other objects into snow or ice is all included in this list.
+The spike is use for self-arrest.
+The adze is use for cutting steps and chopping ice.
+The hammer, which may be use to drive pitons or other objects into snow or ice is all included in this list.

 The pick of an ice ax is made up of two distinct components.
-The point, which is used to pierce snow and ice, and the teeth, which are utilized to create steps.
+The point, which is use to pierce snow and ice, and the teeth, which are utiliz to create steps.
 The pick is to fasten to the ax’s head with a screw.
 That goes through the eye of the pick and a washer on the back of the head.

 Accessory Cord

-The accessory cord is a lightweight rope often utilized by climbers and mountaineers.
-It’s constructed of synthetic materials, such as nylon or polyester, and has a diameter of 5 to 9 millimeters.
+The accessory cord is a lightweight rope often utilize by climbers and mountaineers.
+It’s construct of synthetic materials, such as nylon or polyester, and has a diameter of 5 to 9 millimeters.

 The accessory line is robust and long-lasting, and it may be used for a variety of tasks such as rappelling, ascending ropes, and securing equipment.
 It’s also bendable, making it useful in cramped places.

-The leash is connected to the receiver via an extension cable that may be stored inside or attached to the harness or backpack for easy access.
+The leash is connect to the receiver via an extension cable that may be store inside or attach to the harness or backpack for easy access.

 For prussiking and another climbing rigging, you’ll need approximately 3.8 meters of 6mm accessory cord.
 Please notify the Gear Department ahead of time if you plan to use your own pre-tied prussiks.